StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.md

 HOW DO THE OBJECTIVE-BASED MODES WORK?
 -
 Hardpoint Domination:
 * Grunts will (kind of) push the objective.
 It's a bit finicky and the AI is still a work-in-progress.
 As a player, you will cap points slightly faster than in the base game.
 Enemy grunts will capture points faster than your grunts.
 You must clear a point of all enemies before capturing can begin.
-A single Titan is enough to override any grunts/player, if it gets inside the capture zone.
+A single Titan is enough to override any grunts/player if it gets inside the capture zone.

 Capture the Flag:
 * Gonna be honest, this one is still quite janky...
 But basically, if a grunt gets close to an enemy flag, it will automatically capture it.
-Grunts are \*supposed\* to have attacker/defender AI, but like Hardpoint, it can be kind of inconsistent.
+Grunts are *supposed* to have attacker/defender AI, but like Hardpoint, it can be kind of inconsistent.
 I'll be ironing it out in the future.

 WHAT WEAPONS HAVE BEEN CHANGED?
 -